 In Pennsylvania, white collar crime charges can result in serious consequences.
 You may have been caught off guard with a white collar crime charge, especially if you believe you were operating under the law.
 While there are various circumstances that can result in a white collar crime charge, they all share certain elements: monetary or positional gain.
 Whether it is a form of fraud, embezzlement, or operating a business deceptively, white collar crime can be charged to anybody using deceptive or fraudulent methods for professional or personal gain.

 If you or a loved one were recently accused of a white collar crime, you should treat the charges with the same seriousness you would treat a violent crime charge.
 White collar crime charges can result in serious criminal penalties and have the potential to derail your professional aspirations.
 The last thing you want to do is put yourself at the mercy of the court.
-You should consult with an Allegheny County white collar crime attorney as soon as possible.
+You should consult with a white collar crime lawyer as soon as possible.
 There are many avenues of defense that an experienced attorney can take advantage of.
-At Stewart, Murray, and Associates (SMA) Law Group, attorneys have a wealth of experience with Pennsylvania law and white collar crime cases.
+At SMT Legal, attorneys have a wealth of experience with Pennsylvania law and white collar crime cases.
 Using this knowledge, our legal team will mount an aggressive defense on your behalf.

 Penalties for White Collar Crime in Pennsylvania